CURRENT RESEARCH PROJECTS

 Boundary integral equations

-Camille Carvalho, Shilpa Khatri and I are developing methods to address fundamental technical challenges with using boundary integral equation methods to solve boundary value problems.
+Camille Carvalho, Shilpa Khatri and I developed methods to address fundamental technical challenges with using boundary integral equation methods to solve boundary value problems.
 At this point we have developed an extensive asymptotic theory that we are now applying to physical problems in electromagnetics and fluid mechanics.
 Cory McCullough is working with Camille Carvalho and me on boundary integral equation methods to study the coupling between near- and far-field scattering of waves by multiple objects.

 Data science for social justice